Nanjing Never Cries: Story and contents

 The main character is May Chen, an 18-year-old girl, who is an acquaintance of Calvin Ren.
 Calvin is a native of Nanjing, and a Nanjing Central University engineer.
 Calvin is accompanied by John Winthrop, who is working with Calvin on a military aviation program of the Republic of China government.
 John had previously studied with Calvin in Cambridge, Massachusetts and John himself is from Massachusetts and has a woman stateside he plans to marry.
 May seeks safety with John as the Nanjing Massacre occurs, resulting in the deaths of almost all of the members of her family.
-May, after the end of World War II, decides to ensure that the Nanjing community is redressed, while John returns to the United States.
+May, after the end of the Second Sino-Japanese War and World War II, decides to ensure that the Nanjing community is redressed, while John returns to the United States.
 Kirkus states in regards to May and John, the latter teaching English to May, "Their relationship never moves beyond friendship and a few kisses".

 Chiang Kai-Shek, Soong May-ling, and Minnie Vautrin appear in the story.